-- Up-to-date vaccinations, including Covid-19 and tetanus - Medical insurance valid for use in the United States for the length of their stay at camp.
+- Up-to-date vaccinations, including a Tetanus shot within the past 10 years. - Medical insurance valid for use in the United States for the length of their stay at camp.

 Health History Online form - PRINT, SIGN and UPLOAD to your account Physician Exam Print and upload online.
 This form must be based on a physical conducted within 12 months of your camper's arrival at camp.
 Immunizations Upload only if immunizations not included on Health History.
-Covid-19 Vaccine Card Upload copy Parent Authorization Print and upload online Liability Waiver Online form Raft Release Online form LIT Application Online form to be completed by camper CIT-LIT Reference Form Print and email to camp office (mail@deercrossingcamp.com)
+Parent Authorization Print and upload online Liability Waiver Online form Raft Release Online form LIT Application Online form to be completed by camper CIT-LIT Reference Form Print and email to camp office (mail@deercrossingcamp.com)

-^{}If applicable.
-Special forms for CIT, LIT, and GIT programs should be completed as soon as possible after enrollment.
+\If applicable.
+Special forms for CIT, LIT, and WGIT programs should be completed as soon as possible after enrollment.